Learning with Bounded Instance- and Label-dependent Label Noise: Learning with BILN

 Our strategy to address this issue is to perform active learning.
-Formally, learning algorithms which actively choose unlabeled examples, manually acquire their labels and then use labeled examples to perform supervised learning are called active learning methods \cite{settles2010active}.
-Active learning has been successfully applied in many fields \citep{tong2001support2,lang2016feasibility}.
+Formally, learning algorithms which actively choose unlabeled examples, manually acquire their labels and then use labeled examples to perform supervised learning are called active learning methods \citep{settles2010active}.
+Active learning has been successfully applied in many fields, e.g., text classification \citep{tong2001support2} and compound classification \citep{lang2016feasibility}.
 Also, it is applicable to our case, where we treat the automatically-collected distilled examples as labeled data and the remaining noisy examples as unlabeled data since their labels are noisy and unreliable.
-We will actively label some of the remaining noisy examples and train the classifier using the automatically-collected and actively-labeled distilled examples together.
-Here we made a reasonable assumption that actively-labeled examples are distilled as well, i.e., labels of actively-labeled examples are the same with labels given by the Bayes optimal classifier under clean distribution.
+We will have some of the remaining noisy examples labeled by human experts and train the classifier using the automatically-collected and actively-labeled distilled examples together.
+Here we made a reasonable assumption that actively-labeled examples are distilled as well, i.e., manual labels by human experts are the same with labels given by the Bayes optimal classifier under clean distribution.

-As for how to determine which examples to be actively labeled, we adopt a simple but widely-used strategy: Choose unlabeled examples at random, which ensures that $\supp\left(P_{D^{*}}(X)\right)=\supp\left(P_{D}(X)\right)$, and further makes our learning algorithm consistent.
+As for how to determine which examples to be actively labeled, we adopt a simple but widely-used strategy: Choose unlabeled examples at random, which ensures that $\supp\left(P_{D^{*}}(\mathbf{x})\right)=\supp\left(P_{D}(\mathbf{x})\right)$, and further makes our learning algorithm consistent.